mansowolf/FPL/README.md

 The script extracts the player, squad and points for the current season.

-A database was created in PostgreSql.
+A database was created in PostgreSql with a fact table for points and player also a dimesion table for squad related attributes.

 The data extracted from the API's is then transformed and loaded into the database.

 A next version of the script aims to extract prior seasons points for machine learning studies.